 3. Stay focused on modernization, growth, training, quality, simplification and the continuous improvement of production processes.
 Increase productivity and competitiveness, reduce costs and expenses by using global benchmarks.

 4. Companies should never be limited by the size of the owner or manager.
-Do not be a big fish in a small pond.
+Do not feel big in our small corral.
 Minimize investment in non-productive assets.

-5. There is no challenge that we cannot overcome by working together with clear objectives and knowing the tools we have at our disposal.
+5. There is no challenge that we cannot overcome by working united, and with clear vision in the goals and knowing the tools.

 6. Money that leaves the company evaporates; this is why we reinvest profits.